 Recent projects include runs of the opera Die Fledermaus and the musicals Little Shop

-As a continually gigging percussionist, his timpani playing has been heard in the opera Die Fledermaus, the cantata Carmina Burana, and several orchestral settings including the Orchestra of Southern Utah.
-As a lover of musicals, his drumset/percussion has been heard in runs of Little Shop of Horrors (a personal favorite of his), Fun Home(Jordan’s all-time favorite musical memory), Mamma Mia!, A Funny Thing Happened on the Way to the Forum, Fiddler on the Roof, and 42nd Street.
-In addition, he premiered and arranged the percussion ensemble arrangement of Robert Oetomo’s concerto for marimba Soar, in 2019.
-In competition, he has been awarded 1st place in the Chamber Music category (2015 Utah Day of Percussion), 1st place in the College Timpani Solo category (2017 UDP), 2nd place in the College Keyboard Solo Category (2019 UDP), and achieved a “Superior” rating in the Collegiate Marimba Category at the 2020 Mid-Missouri Percussive Arts Trophy.
-Upcoming performances will be held throughout Missouri, Oklahoma, Texas, and a tour through South America with MU’s New Music Ensemble premiering several works by composers from MU.
+of Horrors, Fun Home, and 42nd Street.
+In 2019 he premiered and arranged the percussion ensemble arrangement of Robert Oetomo’s concerto for marimba, Soar.
+In competition, he has been awarded 1st place in the Chamber Music category (2015 Utah Day of Percussion), 1st place in the College Timpani Solo category (2017 UDP), 2nd place in the College Keyboard Solo Category (2019 UDP), and achieved a “Superior” rating in the Collegiate Marimba Category at the 2020 Mid-Missouri Percussive Arts Trophy and recognized as an “Emerging Artist” at MU.